PostHog/posthog/plugin-server/src/worker/ingestion/PoE.md

 Distinct_id to Person mapping is joined together at query time, see [docs](https://posthog.com/docs/how-posthog-works/queries#insights-counting-unique-persons).

 ## PoEv1
+We're now in PoEv2 roll-out phase.

+## PoEv2

+aka PoE with merges after 2023-06-09 when override writes were enabled in US and EU for everyone.

 ### 1. Filtering on person properties

 Person properties at the time the event was processed are used, see [docs](https://posthog.com/docs/how-posthog-works/queries#filtering-on-person-properties)

 ### 2. Insights counting unique persons

+-   All [person merges](https://posthog.com/docs/how-posthog-works/ingestion-pipeline#merging-two-persons) that were done before enabling will be counted separately (see older merges below).
+-   All merges after 2023-06-09 and going forward will update the events table, i.e. unique user counts work the same way as with JOINs, see [docs](https://posthog.com/docs/how-posthog-works/queries#insights-counting-unique-persons).

+> **Note:** We don't _exactly_ update the events table directly during event processing, but it's rather a simplification we're using here to keep the docs easy to follow.

+#### Older merges

 Person IDs at the time the event was processed are used.
 Let's look at the same example from the [docs](https://posthog.com/docs/how-posthog-works/queries#insights-counting-unique-persons)